linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 Valuing Young and High‐Growth Companies.md

 # Week 4 Valuing Young and High‐Growth Companies

 - Short history & rapid growth
-	   - Not much history of financial data to use as an input for [[Week 2 Fundamentals Of Forecasting|forecasting]]
+	   - Not much history of financial data to use as an input for [forecasting](../Week%202/Week%202%20Fundamentals%20Of%20Forecasting.md)
 		   - Historical financial results provide little guidance on future prospects
 	   - Very difficult to determine reasonable growth rates for uncharted territory
 - Numbers are volatile (e.g.,  shifting margins)